HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ##### Identifying the Payer, Provider, Organization, and Patient

 As documented above, business identifiers are used to identify the Patient, the Payer, and the Provider who submitted the Claim.
 These should be the same as communicated in the request.
-For the Provider Organization IDs, the NPI should be used.
+The NPI should be used for the Provider and Provider Organization IDs.

 |Data Element|CDex Request Element|CDex #submit-attachment Parameter|
 |---|---|---|